 According to the report from PwC – 2017 Automotive Trends * three crucial actions to take are:

 2. Offload more development work to technology suppliers

 3. Redesign distribution models

-The first two actions pose new challenges in the form of sharing of engineering information across company boarders.
+The first two actions pose new challenges in the form of sharing engineering information across company borders.
 Should the exact same IT systems be used in the whole network?
 Is that even possible and does it make sense from a cost viewpoint?